kordless/mitta-screenshot-old/README.md

 Installation
 ------------
 A developer version of this software is [available](https://github.com/kordless/mitta-screenshot/archive/refs/heads/main.zip).

-To begine, uncompress the archive and move the file to your local drive.
+1. Uncompress the archive and move the file to your local drive.

 1. In Chrome's menus, click on *"more tools"* and *"extensions"*.

-2. In the extensions view, enable "developer mode" using the slider at the top right.
+1. In the extensions view, enable "developer mode" using the slider at the top right.

-3. Click "load unpacked" in the top left and then navigate into the uncompressed *mitta-screenshot* folder.
+1. Click "load unpacked" in the top left and then navigate into the uncompressed *mitta-screenshot* folder.

-4. Click "select folder" to load the extension.
+1. Click "select folder" to load the extension.

-5. Click the Extensions icon (a puzzle piece) in the top right corner and click the pin icon next to the Mitta Screenshot extension.
+1. Click the Extensions icon (a puzzle piece) in the top right corner and click the pin icon next to the Mitta Screenshot extension.

 Mitta Screenshot will be available on the Chrome store in the near future.